-Savory pancakes are a little different.
-The basic method is the same, but since there’s no sweetness, and flapjacks are a sort of dry, starchy food, you need to find a way to keep the plate juicy, which is pretty easy.
-Juiciness, in a savory form, could come from a lot of things.
-If you’re serving for breakfast or brunch, hollandaise, or another butter sauce could be fine, same thing with some sausage gravy–just sub the pancakes for biscuits.
-In the dish pictured, which is probably the easiest incarnation, an over easy egg provides a natural sauce, and pairs great with the venison bacon cooked with the pheasant back / dryad saddle and chicken of the woods mushrooms.
+If you're serving for breakfast or brunch, hollandaise, or something like sausage gravy is fine.
+In the dish pictured, which is probably the easiest incarnation, an over easy egg provides a natural sauce, and pairs great with the venison bacon cooked with the dryad saddle or pheasant backs and chicken of the woods mushrooms.

 Just like sweet pancakes are delicious soaked in maple syrup and melted butter, savory pancakes would love to have buttery mushroom sauce, braising liquid from meat or gravy, or any manner of juicy things that would pair good with leafy greens poured on them or in their general vicinity.